oscarlai1998/tp/docs/team/fupernova.md

 My main contributions to DG comes in the form of sequence diagrams.
 I created sequence diagrams and helped my teammates check and correct their sequence diagrams.
 I also contributed to the standardisation of sequence diagrams.
-For the <b>Design</b> and <b>Implementation</b> sections of the DG, I contributed for the components implemented by me.
+I also contributed explanations for the components implemented by me.
 Apart from that, I also added the details for `ModuleList` class, `Command` class and the `Add` command.